Women's March speaker: Get uncomfortable, challenge status quo

 At various points, speakers led the crowd in various chants, like “stand up, fight back” and “the people united will never be defeated.”

-Around 200 people filled Castleton University's Casella Theater to hear a from slate of speakers on a variety of timely topics, including gender and racial equity, worker's rights, LQBTQ+ rights and more.
+Around 200 people filled Castleton University’s Casella Theater to hear from a slate of speakers on a variety of timely topics, including gender and racial equity, worker’s rights, LGBTQ+ rights and more.

 The event was one of dozens of similar women’s marches held across the country on Saturday.